amineelgardoum-rgb/Prediction_Sales/README.md

 .
 ├── prices.csv                    # The raw dataset for the project
-├── Project_prediction.ipynb      # Jupyter Notebook with all code and analysis ├── sales_prediction_chart.png    # Example image file for the README
+├── Project_prediction.ipynb      # Jupyter Notebook with all code and analysis ├── output.png                    # Image file for the README visualization
 └── README.md                     # You are here!
 ```